dev-jyotshna/backend-video-project/README.md

 export const Video = mongoose.model("Video", videoSchema)
 ```
-- Since the projects get complecated with the attribute watchHistory we use a package named "mongoose-aggregate-paginate-v2" allows us to use aggregation queries, in mongoose we do the insert many, update many
+- Since the projects get complicated with the attribute watchHistory we use a package named "mongoose-aggregate-paginate-v2" allows us to use aggregation queries, in mongoose we do the insert many, update many
 - Many more learning from [mongodb aggregation pipeline ](https://www.mongodb.com/docs/manual/core/aggregation-pipeline/)
 - "npm i mongoose-aggregate-paginate-v2" on terminal
 - for middleware mongoose gives a lot [things](https://mongoosejs.com/docs/middleware.html) and videoSchema.plugin that i can use to add my own plugins, here i can use the mongooseAggregationPaginate for aggregation queries